top of page

 After he plundered Troy's sacred heights.

-Imagine that you are out on the ocean, perhaps rounding the Cape of Good Hope and the southrn tip of Africa where the waters of the Atlantic and Pacific ocean meet.
+Imagine that you are out on the ocean, perhaps rounding the Cape of Good Hope and the southern tip of Africa where the waters of the Atlantic and Pacific oceans meet.
 Some of the most dangerous weather and waves are found there.
-You would distinctly feel and notice, as so many have before you, that you are not completely in charge of your journey; this was the felt and observed worldview of the Greeks and ancients all around the world.
-This is what people and cultures were acknowledging when they offered 'sacrifices' to the Gods and the forces of nature.
-This is the worldview that we have lost because of our 'seeming' separation from nature through technology, a separation that is literally impossible or as possible as separating wetness from water.
-But, we have fallen into blindness and insensitivity and this is how we have become 'Godless'.
+As so many have before you, you would distinctly feel and notice that you are not completely in charge of your journey; this was the felt and observed worldview of the Greeks and ancients worldwide.
+People and cultures acknowledged this when they offered 'sacrifices' to the Gods and the forces of nature.
+This is the worldview we have lost because of our 'seeming' separation from nature through technology, a separation that is impossible or as possible as separating wetness from water.
+But, we have fallen into blindness and insensitivity, and this is how we have become 'Godless.'

-Losing our sense of tragedy, we have come to believe that we control our fate and can dominate the world.
-We believe that we can create the ideal government or political system or create the perfect relationship.
+Losing our sense of tragedy, we believe that we control our fate and can dominate the world.
+We believe we can create the ideal government, political system, or relationship.
 We think that if we can think it, if we can see it in our mind's eye it will happen.
-We believe that we can make it, whatever 'it' is, happen.
-This way of thinking has become more prevalent than ever before in the West and this is why I have titled my reflections in this essay, "The Loss of the sense of Tragedy and the Rise of New Age Thinking".
+We believe that we can make it happen, whatever 'it' is.
+This way of thinking has become more prevalent than ever in the West, so I have titled my reflections in this essay "The Loss of the Sense of Tragedy and the Rise of New Age Thinking".

 Isabelle Eberhardt